lucasclgibson/gittron/README.md

    - Hover over highlighted lines to see comment details

 4. **Filter comments** as needed:
-   - Use `Gittron: Toggle Resolved Comments` to show/hide resolved comments
+   - The extension automatically shows only unresolved comments to focus on actionable feedback
-   - Status bar shows current filter state and comment counts
+   - Status bar shows current comment counts

 5. **Copy for AI assistance**:
    - Hover over a commented line